Why is my Lavender Turning Black? (How to Solve it)

 One of the most common reasons for lavender turning black is due to frost damage.

-This is more common with French and Spanish lavender varieties as they have more tender leaves then the English and hybrid lavenders which are more cold hardy and can tolerate ice, frost and snow, although they can still be susceptible to damage from a late frost.
+This is more common with French and Spanish lavender varieties as they have more tender leaves than the English and hybrid lavenders which are more cold-hardy and can tolerate ice, frost, and snow, although they can still be susceptible to damage from a late frost.

-Late frosts in Spring are the biggest culprit for inflicted damage as the new emerging foliage is more delicate and therefore at greater risk from sudden freezing temperatures.
+Late frosts in Spring are the biggest culprit for inflicted damage as the newly emerging foliage is more delicate and therefore at greater risk from sudden freezing temperatures.

 The solution… is to snip away any black foliage that has been killed by the frost and ice.
 This will stimulate new growth and the lavender should recover without any problems.

-If the lavender is severely frost damaged then it is likely that your lavender is French, Spanish or Portuguese species of lavender and not suitable to be left outdoors all year round in your climate.
+If the lavender is severely frost damaged then it is likely that your lavender is a French, Spanish, or Portuguese species of lavender and not suitable to be left outdoors all year round in your climate.

 Lavender Munstead